 Quitclaim deeds are a form of property transfer that derive their appeal from being a quick, efficient, and cheap way to transfer real property.
 While this is true in certain limited circumstances, the nature of Texas law makes quitclaim deeds nearly useless in many circumstances.
 They are so limited in use, in fact, that title and insurance companies in Texas will often refuse to work with them.

 Why are quitclaim deeds so useless in Texas?
 This article will briefly examine what a quitclaim deed is, the limited uses of this type of deed, and the reasons they are relatively useless in Texas.
-If you have questions or are involved with a transfer of property using a quitclaim deed in Austin, Pflugerville, or Round Rock, contact the
+If you have questions or are involved with a transfer of property using a quitclaim deed in Austin, Pflugerville, or Round Rock, contact the real estate attorneys

 at the office of Sheehan Law, PLLC